-In providing funds for the construction and improvement of correctional facilities, the Authority obtains it's funding through the issuance of revenue bonds and the receipt of court costs remittances.
+In providing funds for the construction and improvement of correctional facilities, the Authority obtains its funding through the issuance of revenue bonds and the receipt of court costs remittances.
 When revenue bonds are issued, the Authority incurs long-term obligations that are repaid primarily by revenue received from annual court costs receipts.
 When construction grants are awarded to local governments, the disbursements are immediately reflected as operating expenses.
 Due to the timing of these transactions, the Authority periodically incurs losses from operations.
-In addition, during 2003 House Bill No. 269 authorized the one-time non-reciprocal payment to the Commonwealth in the amount of \$15,000,000 (as discussed on page 5).
+In addition, during 2003, House Bill No. 269 authorized a non-reciprocal payment to the Commonwealth in the amount of \$15,000,000.
 As a result of these transactions, the Authority has accumulated a net deficit.